angelos-ngabo/Rangira_Agro_Farming_26566/README.md

 ## Configuration Notes

 - Database schema is recreated on each startup with `spring.jpa.hibernate.ddl-auto=create`
-- For production, change to `update` to preserve existing data
-- Passwords are stored in plain text for development purposes
 - Transaction management is handled automatically by Spring

 ## Project Structure